-18-wheeler seen hauling boxes of bees flips, causes road closure near downtown
+18-wheeler carrying load of honeybees flips, causes road closure near downtown

-SAN ANTONIO – Officials are cleaning up a crash scene after an 18-wheeler that appears to have been carrying boxes of bees rolled over at the Finesilver Curve near downtown.
+SAN ANTONIO – Swarms of bees were dispersed in the downtown area after an 18-wheeler that was hauling them rolled over at the Finesilver Curve near downtown, according to San Antonio police.

-The incident happened Sunday morning on the I-10 West offramp to Eastbound I-35.
-San Antonio police are urging drivers to avoid the area until the scene is cleaned up.
+The incident happened just before 11 a.m., Sunday morning on the I-10 West offramp to Eastbound I-35.
+Another truck that was hauling the bee boxes was involved in the incident, but it did not flip, according to officials.

-Another truck was involved in the collision and it was also seen carrying the bee boxes, but it didn’t appear to have flipped.
+The rollover was caused by a combination of speed, wind and the driver being unfamiliar with the sharp curve, police said.

-San Antonio firefighters are working to spray down the bees and the truck with water to disperse them.
+Some of the bees escaped the truck; however, those that remained at the scene were killed after being sprayed by firefighters.

 This is a developing story and we’ll bring more updates as they become available.